On the Same Team

 The urgency for educators to commit to diversity and equity work in their schools calls for a framework that will help narrow achievement and opportunity gaps.
 This book offers the guidance you need to nurture strong family-school partnerships that are essential for student success.

-Establish a sense of community and foundation of trust with parents and guardians.
+Establish a sense of community and foundation of trust with parents and caretakers.
 On the Same Team offers current research and real classroom examples to guide school and district leaders in building Families and Educators Together (FET) teams.
 Discover how the FET framework can help create strong family-school partnerships and foster a culture of inclusion and support for underrepresented groups.

 This book will help K–12 leadership: